-Where are delayed checked-bag-fee refund rules passed by Congress six years ago?
+Where are delayed checked-bag-fee refund rules passed by Congress eight years ago?

 Passing a bill through Congress is not enough — passengers need delayed checked-bag-fee refund rules from DOT, too.